 Please note that we will continue to stock products that contain nano-zinc oxide as we are aware that not everyone using sunscreen will be doing so at the water’s edge.
 Zinc oxide is also very good in sunscreens because it broadly screens both UVA and UVB rays.

-As part of our Better Choices Promise, our SPF Policy ensures all sunscreens we stock have had independent testing to ensure they meet the SPF label and water resistance claims.
+As part of our Ethical by Nature Promise, our SPF Policy ensures all sunscreens we stock have had independent testing to ensure they meet the SPF label and water resistance claims.
 Thanks to our strict standards, we believe we stock the safest, truly natural sunscreens available.

 Shop our full range of Natural Sunscreens online.